mp-access/Mock-Course-Re/README.md

 ## Overview

-ACCESS courses are represented using simple files and folders.
+ACCESS uses files and folders to represent a course.
 ACCESS can serve any number of courses and each course is managed through a Git repository, such as this one.
 A course contains assignments and an assignment contains tasks.
 Courses, assignments and tasks are configured through `config.toml` files in their respective root directories.